Chocobozzz/PeerTube/support/doc/tools.md

 The runner communicates with the PeerTube instance using HTTP and WebSocket and doesn't need to have a public IP.
 So you can run a runner on a classic server, a non-public server or even on your own computer!

+You can read the admin documentation on how to use PeerTube runners on https://docs.joinpeertube.org/admin/remote-runners

 ### Runner installation

 Ensure you have `node`, `ffmpeg` and `ffprobe` installed on your system: